Carl Webb: Arrest

 In 2015, Webb was arrested and charged with three counts of attempting to enter a dwelling with intent at night, threatening violence and one count of wilful damage after a late-night street rampage in Trinity Park, a suburb of Cairns.
 On 14 September 2015, Webb was sentenced to 18 months' probation, including an order for counselling.
 He was also ordered to pay a total of $2,417 for repair of damages to the homes and car.
 No conviction was recorded.

 Boxing

 Webb, who had been boxing for years, made his professional debut in January 2010 against heavyweight Scott Lewis on the Anthony Mundine versus Robert Medley undercard in Sydney.
 He lost the bout.

-Illness
+Illness and death

 On 5 March 2020, it was revealed that Webb had been diagnosed with early-onset motor neurone disease.
+Webb started the Carl Webb Foundation in 2020 to raise awareness and funds for those suffering with MND.

+Webb died on 21 December 2023 after a four-year battle with motor neurone disease.
+He was 42.

+Legacy

+Starting from round four of the 2024 NRL season, the man of the match in matches between the Broncos and Cowboys will be awarded the Carl Webb Medal.